 In all three methods, incisions are closed with stitches or tissue glue.
 Scars are hidden in the hairline and natural contours of the face.

 Possible complications of facelift include: bleeding, infection, bruising, uneven swelling or discoloration, allergic reaction to the anesthesia, skin blistering (usually only seen in smokers), and temporary or permanent loss of sensation in the face.
 Your doctor will discuss the risks and benefits of a facelift with you before your surgery.

 Schedule a Consultation

-To learn more about Facelift Surgery or other cosmetic procedures, call Naples Cosmetic Surgery at 239-348-4357.
+To learn more about Facelift Surgery or any other cosmetic procedure we offer, or to determine whether you are a candidate for a Facelift, please call Naples Cosmetic Surgery at 239-348-4357.
+You can also fill out and submit the Consultation Request Form below, and our staff will help you set up a personalized appointment with Dr. Turk!
 Our practice serves Naples, FL and surrounding areas.